syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-image.md

 ### Modify the exiting fallback fonts

-The following code example demonstrates how user can modify or customize the existing fallback fonts using *FontNames* API while converting a Word document to PDF.
+The following code example demonstrates how user can modify or customize the existing fallback fonts using *FontNames* API while converting a Word document to an Image.

 {% tabs %}

 {% highlight c# tabtitle="C# [Cross-platform]" %}
-//Opens the file as stream
+//Opens the file as stream.
 using (FileStream inputStream = new FileStream("Template.docx", FileMode.Open, FileAccess.Read))
 {
-   //Loads an existing Word document file stream using (WordDocument wordDocument = new WordDocument(inputStream, Syncfusion.DocIO.FormatType.Docx)) {
+   //Loads an existing Word document file stream. using (WordDocument wordDocument = new WordDocument(inputStream, Syncfusion.DocIO.FormatType.Docx)) {
       //Initialize the default fallback fonts collection.